Hibiscus clayi

 Hibiscus clayi, common names red Kauai rosemallow, Clay's hibiscus or Kokiʻo ʻula (Hawaiian name), is a perennial angiosperm of the mallow family Malvaceae.
+This species has unique leaves that are round and toothed and grow in a decussate pattern.

 Etymology

 The generic name is derived from the Greek word ἱβίσκος (hibískos), which was the name Pedanius Dioscorides (ca. 40–90) gave to Althaea officinalis.
 The species name clayi honors Horace F. Clay, a horticulturalist of Hawaii.

 Description

 Hibiscus clayi is a shrub of 40–90 cm or a tree reaching a height of 4–8 m.
 Leaves are medium green, shiny, smooth-edged or slightly toothed on the tip.
 Single flowers are borne at the ends of the branches.
 They are showy, bright or dark red and they bloom all year around.
+Their flowers can be big with thin petals or they can also be compact with tiny, circular petals.
 They are generally similar to Hibiscus kokio.
 This plant is listed as endangered by USFWS.

 Distribution and habitat

 This plant is endemic to Hawaii.
 It can be found in nature only in the dry forest of Nounou Mountains in the eastern Kauaʻi, at an elevation of 50–600 m above sea level.
 The conservation status of H. clayi is listed as Critically Endangered on the IUCN Red List.